Duncan1738/AI-Chatbot-with-Memory-OpenAI-LangChain-Pinecone-/README.md

 - Run all cells to initialize OpenAI & Pinecone.
 - Start chatting!
 The AI will remember past interactions.
 ---
- Example
+### Example
-User Input:
-Hey AI, what’s the capital of France?
+- User Input:Hey AI, what’s the capital of France?

-AI Response:
+- AI Response:
 The capital of France is Paris.
-User (Later):
+-User (Later):
 And what’s its population?
-AI (Remembers Previous Chat):
+-AI (Remembers Previous Chat):
 Paris has a population of approximately 2.1 million.